Skip to main content

 A combined therapeutic approach seeks to restore the body’s natural hormonal symphony, addressing system-wide communication rather than just a single deficient note.

 Peptide therapies function on a similar principle of restoration.
 Peptides are small proteins that act as highly specific signaling molecules.
-For instance, certain peptides communicate directly with the pituitary gland, instructing it to produce more of your own natural in a pulsatile manner that mimics your body’s youthful rhythm.
+For instance, certain peptides communicate directly with the pituitary gland, instructing it to produce more of your own natural growth hormone in a pulsatile manner that mimics your body’s youthful rhythm.

 This method preserves the delicate feedback loops that protect you from the consequences of excessive, non-pulsatile hormone levels.
 Combining a growth hormone-releasing peptide with a testosterone protocol, for example, is a strategy to support two distinct but interconnected systems ∞ the one for androgenic function and the one for cellular repair and metabolism.